 Professor of Classics and Ancient History

-Impact Officer, Director of Warwick Classics Network project
+Director of Warwick Institute of Engagement and Warwick Classics Network

 Email: M dot C dot Scott at warwick dot ac dot uk